|

 Windows

-when Adobe Lightroom would be available for them to "play" with.
-Well, I
+when a Windows version of Lightroom would be available for them to "play"

-have good news - Lightroom for Windows is finally here.
-The question is - was
+with.
+Well, I have good news - Lightroom for Windows is finally here.

 |